stelzinga/MF/Management_Framework-Appendix.md

 *********************************************
 # BUSINESS FUNCTIONS - HUMAN RESOURCES
 Human Resources involves Processes to *assure skillful Staff is recruited, kept skilled and retained*.
-There is a dedicated note: [MGT: 52.HR].
 ________________________________________
 ## Overview
-This overview shows on L1 key deliverables as per [MGT: 99.Legend ## Human Resources].
+This overview shows on L1 key deliverables as per [Management Framework ## Human Resources].
 On L2 are the Tools:
 - Skill Management
     - Skill Review
 - Recruitment